ESF:MPH_STMA Strategic Management - Course Information

 - Course objectives

-What do the North American Free Trade Agreement, the recent economic crisis, the European Union, and the collapse of the Soviet Union have in common?
-Regardless of timeframe, they all effected changes to the global economy, an economy where geographical and cultural distances have been significantly diminished through rapidly changing technologies.
-It is an economy where global competition can attack the profit sanctuaries of any firm, large or small.
+We live in a world where geographical and cultural distances have been significantly diminished through rapidly changing technologies.
+It is a world where global competition can attack the profit sanctuaries of any firm, large or small.
 Executives and personnel from all functional areas of business must fully understand the internal and external factors that affect their organization.
 They must be able to analyze these factors, formulate a cohesive strategy that will secure the company's competitive position in this rapidly changing marketplace, and implement that strategy with meticulous precision.

 This course introduces participants to the strategic management process through lectures, case studies, and group work.
 It demonstrates the need for analytical thought when dealing with the process and teaches how to formulate a cohesive strategy that is fully congruent with the strategic intent of the firm.